NIEM/NIEM.github.io/json/names/namespaces/index.md

 definitions of others.
 As [described earlier](../reuse), NIEM data definitions are organized into namespaces.
 These bodies, and their namespaces, include:

-* The NIEM Business Architecture Committee (NBAC), which governs the central namespace of NIEM, called NIEM Core.
+* The NIEM Business Architecture Committee (NBAC) governs the central namespace of NIEM, called NIEM Core.
 NIEM Core covers a large number of broadly-applicable data definitions which need to be managed across the entire NIEM community.